Computer Science Data Science Facilities

 Jupyter

 Jupyter is a "notebook."
 It's a web interface designed to make it easy to do quick analysis, primarily in python.
-(We have also installed a kernel for Scala.)
-We don't recommend it for large programs, but many people use it for data analysis.
+(We have also installed kernels for Java and R.) We don't recommend it for large programs, but many people use it for data analysis.

 - Once you've activated one, you can type a command like jupyter lab to run jupyter.